 While the areas of the body affected and the severity of paralysis differ from one car accident victim to the next, there are some common traits.
 The medical care required to treat paralysis is extensive and expensive, physical therapy is generally needed to help restore as much mobility as possible, and the injured party must learn how to adapt to their new physical limitations.
 Tasks that were once simple to perform will now be a struggle and can take years to get accustomed to.

 Compensation for Future Medical Costs

-If you have been injured by a negligent driver, consult with our St. Louis Paralysis Attorney from The Hoffmann Law Firm, L.L.C.
-We understand not just the financial strain from medical costs, but the emotional and psychological changes that you are facing.
-Ongoing medical care may last for years, and in some cases, are necessary for the rest of your life.
-We will fight for you to be compensated for medical expenses and will advocate for your personal pain and suffering and the complete change in your quality of life.
-Call us today at (314) 361-4242.
+If you have been injured by a negligent driver, consult with our St. Louis Paralysis Attorney at The Hoffmann Law Firm, L.L.C.
+We understand not just the financial strain from medical costs but the emotional and psychological changes you face.
+Ongoing medical care may last for years and, in some cases, will be necessary for the rest of your life.
+Our attorneys can fight for you to be compensated for medical expenses and advocate for your pain and suffering and the complete change in your quality of life.